deewhyweb/coolstore-microservices/README.md

 The test was performed twice per application.
 The first time there was a single instance of the application, the second time the application was scaled to 3 instances.
 In the case of the microservices application the Catalog and Cart services are scaled to three instances

 ![TPS](./assets/images/tps.png "TPS")

+#### Conclusion

+The microservices application processes transactions faster than the monolith application.
+In the case of the scaled instances under load, the microservices applications recorded 5240 tps versus 505 tps for the Monolith application.